Beyond Attribution: Unified Concept-Level Explanations: Empirical Evaluation

 \subsubsection{Evaluation Metrics}

-Fidelity reflects how faithfully the explanations describe the target model.
-As these techniques provide explanations in different forms, we used different metrics to evaluate their fidelity.
+Fidelity reflects how faithfully an explanation describes a target model.
+As the explanation form of these methods varies, we used different metrics to evaluate their fidelity.

-Following the setup in the original papers of Anchors and LORE, we used \textbf{coverage} and \textbf{precision} as fidelity metrics (which are named differently in the LORE paper).
-Given a target model $f$, an input $\vx$, and a distribution $D_\vx$ derived from the perturbation model, and the corresponding explanation $g$, we defined the coverage as \( \cov(\vx;f,g) = \E_{\vz\sim D_\vx}[g(\vz)]\), which indicates the proportion of inputs in the distribution that match the rule; we defined the precision as \(\prec(\vx;f,g) = \E_{\vz\sim D_\vx}[\1_{f(\vz)=y} | g(\vz)]\), where y is the consequence of the rules in $g$ with $y = f(\vx)$ for factual rules and $y\neq f(\vx)$ for counterfactual rules.
-Precision indicates the proportion of covered inputs that $g$ correctly predicts the model outputs.
+For Anchors and LORE, following the settings of their original papers, we used \textbf{coverage} and \textbf{precision} as the fidelity metrics (which are named differently in the LORE paper).
+Given a target model $f$, an input $\vx$, and a distribution $D_\vx$ derived from the perturbation model, and the corresponding explanation $g$, we defined the coverage as \( \cov(\vx;f,g) = \E_{\vz\sim D_\vx}[g(\vz)]\), which indicates the proportion of inputs in the distribution that match the rule.
+We defined precision as \(\prec(\vx;f,g) = \E_{\vz\sim D_\vx}[\1_{f(\vz)=y} | g(\vz)]\), where $y$ is the consequence of the rules in $g$ with $y = f(\vx)$ for factual rules and $y\neq f(\vx)$ for counterfactual rules.
+Precision indicates the proportion of covered inputs for which $g$ correctly predicts the model outputs.

-As LIME and KSHAP are attribution-based local surrogate, we used \textit{Area Over most relevant first perturbation curve} (AOPC)~\citep{samek2016evaluating, DecompX}, and $\mathrm{accuracy_a}$ as fidelity metrics~\citep{balagopalan2022road,yeh2019fidelity,ismail2021improving}.
-Given a target model $f$, an input $\vx$, its corresponding model output $y = f(\vx)$, their corresponding explanation $g$, and $x^{(k)}$ that is generated by masking the $k\%$ most important predicates in $\vx$, AOPC and $\mathrm{accuracy_a}$ are defined as follows: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt, leftmargin=10pt] \item \textbf{AOPC:} Let \( \AOPC_k = \frac{1}{|\sT|} \sum_\vx ^\sT p_f(y|\vx)-p_f(y|\vx^{(k)}), \) where $p_f(y|\vx)$ is the probability of $f$ to output $y$ given the input $\vx$, and $\sT$ is the set of all test inputs. $AOPC_k$ indicates the average change of the model output when masking the $k\%$ most important predicates.
-A higher $AOPC_k$ indicates a better explanation.
-We calculate the AOPC curve by varying $k$ from 0 to 100.
+As LIME and KSHAP are attribution-based local surrogates, we measured their explanation fidelity by \textbf{deletion experiments}.
+We used \textit{Area Over most relevant first perturbation curve} (AOPC), and $\mathrm{accuracy_a}$ as the metrics~\citep{samek2016evaluating, DecompX}.
+Given a target model $f$, an input $\vx$, the model output $y = f(\vx)$, their corresponding explanation $g$, and $\vx^{(k)}$ that is generated by masking the $k\%$ most important predicates in $\vx$, AOPC and $\mathrm{accuracy_a}$ are defined as follows: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt, leftmargin=5pt] \item \textbf{AOPC:} Let \( \AOPC_k = \frac{1}{|\sT|} \sum_{\vx \in \sT} (p_f(y|\vx)-p_f(y|\vx^{(k)})), \) where $p_f(y|\vx)$ is the probability of $f$ to output $y$ given the input $\vx$, and $\sT$ is the set of all test inputs. $\AOPC_k$ indicates the average change of the model output when masking the $k\%$ most important predicates.
+A higher $\AOPC_k$ indicates a better explanation.
+AOPC is defined as $\AOPC = \sum_{k=1}^{100} \AOPC_k/100$.